mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 which uses a configuration script located at the specified path.
 The ``--verbose`` option can be used for more verbose output from the script.

 The :term:`SDF`\(s) to compile into the executable can be specified using the ``--suites`` command-line argument.
-Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
-An example of a build using two :term:`SDF`\s is:
+Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the CCPP.
+An example of a build using two SDFs is:

 .. code-block:: console